shymega/ShamblerOS/README.md

 # shyOS

 shyOS (shyOS is **NOT** the final name for this experimental OS.
-Consider the name shyOS to be the `working title` of the OS.) is my personal attempt at creating a hobby operating system with my own take on how an OS should be like.
+Consider the name shyOS to be the 'working title' of the OS.) is my personal attempt at creating a hobby operating system with my own take on how an OS should be like.